Operator Splitting Performance Estimation: Tight contraction factors and optimal parameter selection: Operator interpolation

 \subsection{Failure of interpolation with intersection of classes}

-So far, we have discussed interpolation conditions for the four individual classes, but we also need interpolation conditions for intersections of classes such as $\M \cap \Li_L$.
-One might naively expect the results to be as simple as those of Section~\ref{sec:one_class_interp}.
-Contrary to this expectation, interpolation can fail under similar simple conditions. \begin{prop} $\{(x_i,q_i)\}_{i\in I}$ may not be $(\M \cap \Li_L)$-interpolable for $L \in (0, \infty)$ even if
+When considering interpolation with intersections of classes such as $\M \cap \Li_L$, one might naively expect results as simple as those of Section~\ref{sec:one_class_interp}.
+Contrary to this expectation, interpolation can fail. \begin{prop} $\{(x_i,q_i)\}_{i\in \mathcal{I}}$ may not be $(\M \cap \Li_L)$-interpolable for $L \in (0, \infty)$ even if

 \end{prop} \begin{proof} Consider the following example in $\reals^2$: